emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ### About NHANES II
 - put a link to the dataset
 - inclusion, exclusion criteria
+- remember to eplain the data columns
+-

 ### Caveats
 - widely used dataset, available on kaggle